Q: What is the anticipated development timeline for Phase 2?

 Q: What kind of homes will be built in Phase 2?

 A: We will build homes that are very energy efficient, environmentally responsible (all electric), very high quality, and optimized for solar, just like the Phase 1 homes.
+All Phase 2 homes will be certified under the Department of Energy's Zero Energy Ready Homes program.
 To reduce construction costs and hassle for homebuyers, we'll hire one builder to build all of our homes.
 Various floor plans, options, and upgrades will be available.
 We will strive to design homes that will allow flexibility for future homeowners to customize and enlarge their homes.
-The floor plan options will probably range in size from about 1000sf to 2500sf.
+The floor plan options range in size from about 1100sf to 2600sf.
+See our Phase 2 Homes webpage to see our preliminary Phase 2 home designs.
 You can see some Phase 1 home photos in our Photo Gallery.

-Q: Will Phase 2 Homebuyers have any say in their home designs?
+Q: Did Phase 2 Homebuyers have any say in their home designs?

 Q: Will there be any duplex homes in Phase 2?